axiom-data-science/portal-docs/how-to/catalog/download-historical-sensor-data.rst

 #.
 Use the map to zoom to an area of interest, select an individual station, and then download data for that station and sensor.
 #.
 Data can be downloaded by clicking on the station point in the map.
 In the data display window that opens, select ``Download`` in the bottom left beneath the chart.

+For more information, please see the :ref:`catalog-overview` section.